stereobooster/beoe/packages/rehype-graphviz/README.md

 # @beoe/rehype-graphviz

-Rehype plugin to generate [Graphviz](https://graphviz.org/) diagrams (as inline SVGs) in place of code fences.
+Rehype plugin to generate [Graphviz](https://graphviz.org/) diagrams in place of code fences.
 This

 ````md
 ```dot